Kikuo Chishima

-Kikuo Chishima (千島 喜久男, Chishima Kikuo) was a Japanese medical researcher who promoted a variant of the Soviet medical biologist Olga Lepeshinskaya's pseudoscientific cellular theories, known as neo-Haematology, now largely discredited.
+Kikuo Chishima (千島 喜久男, Chishima Kikuo) was a Japanese medical researcher known for advocating a variant of the Soviet medical biologist Olga Lepeshinskaya's pseudoscientific cellular theories.
+His work in this field, referred to as neo-haematology, has been largely discredited.

 Biography

 Chishima was born in the village of Kamitakara in Gifu Prefecture, Japan.
-In 1953 he became a research professor at Gifu University, and in 1958 he completed his medical training earning a degree from Toho medical University.
+In 1953, he became a research professor at Gifu University, and in 1958, he completed his medical training earning a degree from Toho Medical University.
 Upon his retirement from the faculty at Gifu in 1963, he became a full professor at Nagoya University.
-In 1964 he created and assumed the chairmanship of the Society of neo-haematology.
+In 1964, he created and assumed the chairmanship of the Society of Neo-Haematology.
 His magnum opus - Chishima's Complete Works Regarding Biological and Medical Sciences - is a multivolume tome encompassing 5 decades of research, of which only volume 9 - Revolution of Biology and Medical Science - has been translated into English.
 Chishima died aged 79.

 Neo-Haematology

-Chishima's ideas concerning cellular theory can be seen as novel extensions of some of the more obscure theories that emerged during the Trofim Lysenko era in Russia, like those of Olga Lepeshinskaya, head of Soviet medicine under Joseph Stalin, to whose cellular theories Chishima made extensive reference.
+Chishima's ideas on cellular theory can be viewed as novel extensions of some obscure theories that arose during Trofim Lysenko's era in Russia.
+These include the theories of Olga Lepeshinskaya, head of Soviet medicine under Joseph Stalin, to which Chishima extensively referred.

-Neo-Haematology embraces the same discredited principles as Lepeshinskaya's cellular theories.
+Neo-Haematology adopts the same discredited principles as Lepeshinskaya's cellular theories.
 Its eight 'revolutionary principles' are as follows: